waiyulam/Java-Notes/BasicsReview/algorithms/sorting/README.md

 1) The subarray which is already sorted.
 2) Remaining subarray which is unsorted.

+### Implementation
+A comparison based sorting algorithm.
+1. Starts with the cursor on the left, iterating left to right
+2. Compares the left side to the right, looking for the smallest known item
+	a.
+If the left is smaller than the item to the right it continues iterating
+	b.
+If the left is bigger than the item to the right, the item on the right becomes the known smallest number
+	c.
+Once it has checked all items, it moves the known smallest to the cursor and advances the cursor to the right and starts over
+4. As the algorithm processes the data set, it builds a fully sorted left side of the data until the entire data set is sorted

+Changes the array in place.

+### Examples
 - In every iteration of selection sort, the minimum element (considering ascending order) from the unsorted subarray is picked and moved to the sorted subarray.

 ```